RAPAC A Powerful Political Force in Arizona…The “Mystery” of Funding

 REALTORS® Issues Mobilization Committee (RIMC)

 Issues Mobilization is a tool to help support your community issues financially.
 The RIMC seeks to improve public policy by encouraging and stimulating REALTORS®and others to take a more active and effective role in governmental decision-making and the legislative process, and assists local associations in the organization of their own committees.
 RIMC monies are used for programs such as postcard campaigns; local board issues; newspaper, radio and TV ads; forums; educational print materials; ballot measure campaigns; and grassroots lobbying activities.
-It is important to note that financial support of candidates is not an authorized use of these funds.
 Simply, RIMC monies are used to influence issue outcomes vs. individual election outcomes.

 Where does your RIMC money go?